ExinOne/ExinCore/README.md

 ## Fee

-- 0.2% of the filled part after December 15, 2018, and free before the time
+- 0.2% of the filled part
 - Deduct from the exchange asset
 - Not support the *ExinOne Point Card* (EPC)